BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-The entry ticket to Devin Castle costs 8 euros for an adult and 4 euros for students and children.
+As of May 2024, the entry ticket to Devin Castle costs 8 euros for an adult and 4 euros for students and children.
 Devin Castle is not open on Mondays and in case of snow and ice from November until March.
 Opening times of Devin Castle are 10 am – 4pm in February and 10 am – 5 pm in March and October.
 You can visit Devin Castle from 10 am – 6 pm in April, May and September.
 The opening times of Devin Castle are 10 am – 7 pm during the peak season (June – August).

 HOW TO GET THERE: